bphillips201/ashleephillips.com/src/pages/case-study--data-privacy/data-privacy.md

 ### Process

-With a quick deadline, we had to cut corners.
-Devs decided to reuse the table component, but Sara and I decided to simplify and reorganize the content.
+With a tight deadline, we had to cut corners.
+Developers decided to reuse an existing table component; Sara and I decided to simplify and reorganize the content.

-The majority of the work was content-related: figuring out what content to include, how to alert users they have new requests, instructional info to help them understand this new business responsibility.
+The majority of the work was content-related: figuring out what content to include, alerting users about new requests, and creating instructions to help them understand this new business responsibility.

 ### Recommendations

-- Use the same terminology for the new customer-facing content as was used for the client-facing content
+- Use the same terminology for the new customer-facing content as we did for the client-facing content
-  - Consistency will help customer support whenever customers or clients call in for help
+  - Consistency will help customer support whenever customers call in for help
-- Link the client’s name to their personal page to see more details (do they owe money, have unused classes, etc.)
+- Link the client’s name to their personal page to see more details (if they owe money, have unused classes, etc.)

 ### Outcome